U.S. citizen comes to live and work in the Netherlands

 For the FBAR forms, we need to know the highest account value of each non-U.S. (bank) account for each year.

 Once the information is gathered (timeliness depends on the client) we can start preparing the U.S. tax return.
-In this step we ask additional questions that may arise while examining the documentation and information received.
+At this step, we ask additional questions that may arise while examining the documentation and information received.

 - Assessing the information and preparing the tax return